-\$REGISTRY (Alpha Only) Interface to the OpenVMS Registry Database
+\$REGISTRY (Alpha and I64) Interface to the OpenVMS Registry Database

-Interface to the OpenVMS Registry database server.
+On Alpha and I64 systems, interface to the OpenVMS Registry database server.

 The \$REGISTRY service allows you to query, update, and set keys, subkeys, and values in the OpenVMS Registry database.